sylwia-budzynska/orangecon-2024-codeql-workshop/README.md

 In the first part of the workshop, we will write CodeQL queries to find sources and sinks, `os.system` calls, on an intentionally vulnerable codebase.
 In the second part of the workshop, we are going to use those queries to find a command injection from a source to a sink in an open source software, [kohya_ss](https://github.com/bmaltais/kohya_ss) v22.6.1.

-We will be able to find command injections, such as this one:
+With the CodeQL query we write, we will be able to find command injections like the one below.

+The user input comes from a GET parameter of a Flask (popular web framework in Python) request, which is stored in the variable `files` (see #1). `files` is then passed to the `os.system` call and concatenated with `ls`, leading to command injection (see #2).

 ```python
 import os
 from flask import Flask, request